COMSOC-Community/comsoc-website/docs/workshops.md

 ## Organising a COMSOC Workshop

-To get an idea of what is involved in organising the COMSOC Workshop, have a look at the (expired) [Call for Bids]({{ site.baseurl }}/assets/docs/call-for-bids-to-host-comsoc-2023.txt) to host the 2023 edition.
+To get an idea of what is involved in organising one of the workshops in the series, have a look at the (expired) [Call for Bids]({{ site.baseurl }}/assets/docs/call-for-bids-to-host-comsoc-2023.txt) to host the 2023 edition.